 Prince of Persia: The Lost Crown

-Prince of Persia: The Lost Crown is the best Ubisoft release in years, nailing metroidvania flow.
+Prince of Persia: The Lost Crown nails 2.5D metroidvania flow with Hollow-Knight-level challenge — it's the best Ubisoft release in years.

-For story-rich games under 20 hours, here's what we'd play tonight.
+If you want story-rich under 20h games, here's what we'd play tonight.

-Prince of Persia: The Lost Crown is the best Ubisoft release in years, nailing metroidvania flow.
+Prince of Persia: The Lost Crown nails 2.5D metroidvania flow with Hollow-Knight-level challenge — it's the best Ubisoft release in years.

 Punches above its Early Access tag if you want Diablo combat with PoE1's depth — wait for 1.0 if you hate league build wipes.